5nizza/spec-framework/format.md

     -----------------

 ### ω-Regex Syntax
 The ω-Regex Parser used has some restrictions, mainly that only the operators `*`, `+`, `|`, and `?` are allowed.
 This means, that there is **no** negation operator.
-As a special exception, we complement the automaton of a specification given as regular expression, that started with `!(` and ended with `)`, which should be the equivalent of negating the whole expression.
+As a special exception, we support negating the whole expression, i.e., expressions of the form `!(<reg expression without negations>)`, and negating propositions.

+For symbols, ω-Regex expressions use propositional alphabet (in terms of GOAL).
+This means, that every symbol represents a proposition, which can be true or false.
+E.g., to specify in your regular expression the proposition `p` is true, write `p`, and write `~p` or `!p` to specify that `p` is false.

 Coherent words are interpreted as single propositions by GOAL.
 This means, for instance, that `input` is a valid variable name.
-Inputs, which are to appear in sequence, shall be seperated by a space.
+Inputs, which are to appear in sequence, shall be separated by a space.

-By default, GOAL uses a classical alphabet for automatons translated from an ω-Regex.
-Depending on the specification, this might not be the behaviour wanted, especially if negated input wants to be addressed.
-To counter this, the symbols `!` and `~` are implicitly transformed into `not_`, which is then translated back into a negation, after the translation was finished.

-When dealing with multiple inputs, it may be required to query the status of two flags at the same time.
-In order to allow this, we implicitly transform `,` into `_and_` and then undo this transformation after the translation in a similar fashion to `!` and `~`.
+You can use `.` to specify `True` (aka "any values of propositions").
+Multiple uses of the dot still need to be separated by spaces, however.

+You can use `,` to specify that two propositions should hold in the same time step.
+For example, `(.* g1,g2){.}` means that eventually `g1` and `g2` are true in the same time step, while `(.* g1 g2){.}` means eventually `g1` is followed by `g2` in the next time step.

+__Some limitations__.
+By default, GOAL uses a classical alphabet for ω-Regex, while the alphabet in `spec-framework` is propositional.
+Thus, we implicitly transform `!p` and `~p` into `not_p`, and `a,b` into `a_and_b`, then call GOAL's translation algorithms, and then translate the automaton with classical alphabet into an automaton with propositional alphabet.
-Because of the implicit transformations made by our tool, the strings `_and_` and `not_` are not allowed as parts of variable names, as otherwise the translation may cause unwanted behaviour.
-Also, `_and_` and `not_` should **not** have any whitespace between them and their corresponding variables.
+Because of these implicit transformations, the strings `_and_` and `not_` are not allowed as parts of variable names!

-On another note `.` is translated into `True` in order to provide some syntactic sugar similar to commonly used regular expressions.
-Multiple uses of the dot still need to be seperated by spaces, however.
+Also, `_and_` and `not_` should **not** have any whitespace between them and their corresponding variables.{ak: the last sentence is not clear}

+{ak: not having `_and_`, `_not` in variables is dangerous restriction:
+ 1. can we remove it?
+ 2. if not, can we assert in our tool that the user does not have such?}

 Specification Types
 -------------------

 `spec_2_smv` allows environment assumptions as well as system guarantees.
 Assumptions have to be prefixed with `ENV`, while guarantees are prefixed with `SYS`.
 Using these prefixes for the aforementioned language types, the following section headers are currently supported:

 * `SYS_AUTOMATON_SPEC` / `SYS_GFF_SPEC`